 In a low-level adventure like Waterdeep Dragon Heist (review here!) that ends around level 5, you would likely have a better time playing a War Cleric.

 War Clerics just don’t quite keep up once the party starts moving to level 5 and beyond.
 At least not with any features that are unique to the War Domain and aren’t available to all Clerics.

-Honestly, if you’re looking for a Cleric subclass that’s built for standing on the frontlines in combat, I would point you towards the Forge Cleric instead.
+Honestly, if you’re looking for a Cleric subclass that’s built for standing on the frontlines in combat, I would point you toward the Forge Cleric instead.
 They are excellent combatants that also offer a great deal of utility to their party!

 Conclusion – War Cleric in D&D 5e